 The point here is this:

-Your entire ad performance and budget effectiveness are likely dictated by the complex interplay of data points used in the AI systems that power today’s ad exchanges.
+Advertisers' campaign performance and budget effectiveness are likely dictated by the complex interplay of data points used in the AI systems that power today's ad exchanges.

-Optimize Ad Spend and Targeting
+Optimize Budget and Targeting

 Artificial intelligence tools exist today that can automatically optimize advertising spend and targeting.
 AI can process your ad spend and targeting data, look at your results, then learn what actions (spending changes, targeting changes, etc.) will drive better performance.
 It can do this at scale, too, across a large number of complex campaigns.